Gamer08YT/Gamer08YT/README.md

 I learned a lot during this time and got to know numerous frameworks such as [Laravel](https://laravel.com/), [Laminas Framework](https://getlaminas.org/) (formerly [Zend Framework](https://framework.zend.com/)).

+Unfortunately I had many repositories on Jetbrains' Space platform which was discontinued, I missed to clone these repos to GitHub.

 ### Electronic skills

 I also got into electronics development <b>in 2020</b> and developed my own circuit board to make old heaters/thermal systems/ instantaneous water heaters smart or bring them into IoT.